brandwatchsteve/puzzler/README.md

 The main things yet to do here are:

-  - add some tests...
+  - add some unit tests...
-  - speed up the code by doing fewer clones and copies
+  - filter for valid start character on first non-blank on rows and columns
+  - investigate doing the blanks in the descent of the tree, rather than storing each at index time
-  - make the whole code more "rustic" (not using traits enough, using Result type, using iterators rather than for loops)
+  - make the whole code more "rustic" (iterators instead of reslicing vecs, traits instead of containers, using Result type, using iterators rather than for loops)

 ## Build Instructions